 Children may be eligible for coverage through the Children's Health Insurance Program (CHIP), even if their parents do not qualify for Medicaid.
 Income limits in CHIP are higher than those in Medicaid.
 If your child is currently enrolled in CHIP, make sure that the program has your current mailing address, phone number and other contact information.

-In response to the COVID-19 pandemic, the federal government has declared a special enrollment period for plans sold on the marketplace, Healthcare.Gov.
-From February 15, 2021 until August 15, 2021, anyone can sign up for healthcare.
+From November 1, 2021 to January 15, 2021 (in most states), you can visit HealthCare.Gov to review your coverage options for 2022..
 A new federal law increases financial assistance for people at all income levels and many individuals will qualify for a plan with zero premium, so you should check if you qualify even if you have not in the past.
 Four out of five enrollees will be able to find plans that cost less than $10 a month.
 Individuals with lower incomes (less than $34,545 for a family of three) can enroll at any time through a special enrollment period in most states.
-You can enroll in coverage or find information on your state's marketplace at Healthcare.gov.
+You can enroll in coverage or find information on your state's marketplace at HealthCare.Gov.
 Read more about how the marketplace works and choosing the right plan for lung disease patients.

 If you lose job-based coverage, you may have the option of continuing healthcare enrollment for 18-months through a law called COBRA.
 If you are eligible for COBRA coverage continuation, your employer must tell you.
 Usually, employers do not have to contribute toward COBRA premiums, so this is likely to be more expensive than your job-based coverage was.